 2) Learn to be you

 Over the years, I’ve started a few businesses.
-In fact, I’ve tried to get almost everyone I know to start a business with me at some point.
-But I didn’t stick with them because I hadn’t taken the time to consider if I’d enjoy the work involved.
+In fact, I’ve tried to get almost everyone I know to start a business with me at some point (sorry everyone!).
+But I didn’t stick with the ideas because I hadn’t taken the time to consider if I’d enjoy the work involved.
 I thought the idea of running a candle-making business was awesome, until it came to making the candles.
 It took forever, and the house turned into a complete freakin’ disaster zone.
 Oh, and when I took them to a market to sell, the wax turned to liquid because it was a warm day.

 So, I thought about how I enjoyed spending my time, what my values are, and what skills I had.
 I wrote everything down in my journal, and when I looked back over my answers, I saw a few themes standing out.
 I discovered that I loved talking to people about entrepreneurship, and I placed a high value on self-education (probably because I have to homeschool my daughter due to her dyslexia).
-Also, I had enjoyed creating content in previous jobs, so I liked the idea of developing my skills in that area.
+Also, I had enjoyed creating content in previous jobs, so I liked the idea of developing my skills as a blogger and content manager.